ViniSouza32/base-archive/README.md

-# while in VSCode press "ctrl + shift + ' " and run "npm run app"
+# while in VSCode run the command "npm install --save-dev typescript" and then press "ctrl + shift + ' " and run "npm run app"